Kotli, Himachal Pradesh

-Kotli Tungal (Kotli) is a small town in Himachal Pradesh, in northern India located along national highway 70 (updated 003) which connects Jalandhar (in Punjab) to Mandi.
-It is 22 km from the town of Mandi, Kotli is a Sub Division and Tehsil (Sub District) of Mandi District.
+Kotli Tungal also known as Kotli is a small town in Mandi district of Himachal Pradesh, in northern India located along National Highway 3 which connects Jalandhar to Mandi.
+It is 22 km from the town of Mandi.
+Kotli is a sub division and a Tehsil of Mandi District.
 Kotli and the surrounding area are also known as Tungal Valley.
-The center of Tungal Valley is Kotli, where The NH 70 (003) from Mandi to Jalandhar passes through Kotli.
-Tungal Valley is covered with lush green forests of oak and cedar deodar.
-Rechara Dev Temple, Mahan Dev Temple, Kali Mata Temple, Janitri mata temple, Nagan mata mandir, Jhumba Ri Jogni Mata Temple are the main temples of the area.
-Jhumb dhar located at an altitude of 2100 m from sea level is height peak of the area.
-Pahari and Hindi are spoken.
+The center of Tungal Valley is Kotli, where The NH 3 from Manali to Jalandhar passes through Kotli.
+Tungal Valley is covered with lush green forests of Oak and Cedar Deodar.
+Rechara Dev Temple, Mahan Dev Temple, Kali Mata Temple, Janitri Mata Temple, Nagan Mata Mandir, Jhumba Ri Jogni Mata Temple are the main temples of the area.
+Jhumba Dhar located at an altitude of 2100 m from sea level is height peak of the area.
+Mandeali and Hindi are spoken.